wokwi/wokwi-docs/docs/guides/esp32-wifi.md

 Wokwi simulates a complete network stack: starting at the lowest 802.11 MAC Layer, through the IP and TCP/UDP layers, all the way up to protocols such as DNS, HTTP, MQTT, CoAP, etc. You can view the raw WiFi traffic using a network protocol analyzer such as [Wireshark](https://www.wireshark.org).

 First, run an ESP32 project that uses the WiFi in the simulator.
-Then, go to the code editor, press F1 and choose **Download WiFi Packet Capture (PCAP) file**.
+Then, click on the WiFi icon, and choose **Download PCAP file**.
 Your browser will download a file called _wokwi.pcap_.
 Use Wireshark to open this file.

 The following screen shot shows an example of an HTTP request packet capture: